feathersui/feathersui-website/docs/haxe-openfl/toggle-button.md

 When the user interacts with a toggle button using the mouse, keyboard, or touchscreen, its state will change, which may affect its appearance.
 For instance, the toggle button's background skin, font styles, and icon may all be rendered differently in different states.

-The [`ToggleButtonState`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html) enum defines the states available to all button components.
+The [`ToggleButtonState`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html) enum defines the states available to all toggle button components.

 - [`UP(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#UP) is the toggle button's default state when the user is not interacting with it, and the toggle button is enabled.
 - [`DOWN(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#DOWN) is the state when the user presses the toggle button with a mouse, touchscreen, or by pressing [`Keyboard.SPACE`](https://api.openfl.org/openfl/ui/Keyboard.html#SPACE) when the toggle button is focused.
 - [`HOVER(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#HOVER) is the state when the mouse is hovering over the toggle button.
 This state is not used for touchscreens or keyboard interaction.
-- [`DISABLED(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#DISABLED) is the toggle button's state when the its [`enabled`](https://api.feathersui.com/current/feathers/core/FeathersControl.html#enabled) property has been set to `false`.
+- [`DISABLED(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#DISABLED) is the toggle button's state when its [`enabled`](https://api.feathersui.com/current/feathers/core/FeathersControl.html#enabled) property has been set to `false`.

 Notice that each state also defines a boolean value to indicate if the toggle button is selected or not. `DOWN(true)` and `DOWN(false)` both indicate that the toggle button is currently pressed down, but the value of `true` indicates that it is currently selected, while `false` means that it is not selected.